aqipro/aqilink-docs/docs/reference/nuxeo-reference-rename-files.md

 # Nuxeo - Reference for Feature *Rename*

-The feature *Rename* (data file and parent folder) enables to rename all SAP ArchiveLink stored files to their original filename.
+The feature *Rename* (for both the data file and the parent folder) allows you to rename all SAP ArchiveLink stored files to their original filenames.

 ### Requirements
 1) The metadata replication is enabled and facet `SAP Replicated Details` is available on the document.
 2) The feature has been enabled for the repository.

 ## Administration
-The feature can be enabled or disabled on each available SAP Content Repository file in Nuxeo which means, it is either enabled or disabled for all documents stored in this repository.
-The SAP Content Repository files are located under the related [SAP HTTP-Content Server Connection](/configuration/aqilink/#sap-http-content-server-connection) folder of the `aqilink` administration path in Nuxeo.
+The feature can be enabled or disabled on each available SAP Content Repository file in Nuxeo.
+This means it can be either enabled or disabled for all documents stored in this repository.
+The SAP Content Repository files are found within the corresponding [SAP HTTP-Content Server Connection](/configuration/aqilink/#sap-http-content-server-connection) folder in the `aqilink` administration path of Nuxeo.
-The file extension is **`.repo`** and is located under the specified `adminPath` (in configuration file `storage.yaml`, refer to [Storage Connection for Hyland Nuxeo Repository](/configuration/aqilink/#hyland-nuxeo-repository)) in the repository.
+The file extension is **`.repo`** and can be found within the specified `adminPath` (in configuration file `storage.yaml`, refer to [Storage Connection for Hyland Nuxeo Repository](/configuration/aqilink/#hyland-nuxeo-repository)) within the repository.

 ![Rename 0](../_media/reference/feature_rename_0.png)